 Recipe by Suzanne Stull

-"If you like chocolate you'll love this cake."
+"If you like chocolate, you'll love this chocolate cake made with fudge frosting mix and walnuts."

 Watch video tips and tricks